Skip to content

 Designed and shipped a real-time co-authoring feature for an enterprise document platform serving 2M+ monthly active users, reducing merge conflicts by 85% and increasing collaborative editing sessions by 34% quarter-over-quarter.

-This shows One Microsoft thinking (enabling collaboration), customer impact (user-facing metrics), and iterative improvement (quarter-over-quarter growth).
-Microsoft wants to see that you build features that empower users to achieve more — their core mission.
+Shows One Microsoft thinking (enabling collaboration), customer impact (user-facing metrics), and iterative improvement (QoQ growth) — building features that help customers achieve more.

 Weak